 This is quite an achievement for a small, voluntary run, organisation.

-The Swan was National Historic Ships Flagship of the Year in 2011.
+The Swan was National Historic Ships Flagship of the Year in 2011 and 2023.
 She beat off stiff competition to win this award, with the adjudicating panel ‘particularly impressed with the Trust’s emphasis on engagement with young people’.

 Learn more about our youth sail training work here.